Morocco: Pope Francis sends message of peace ahead of visit | Africanews

 The pope added he will “encourage the Progress of the Christian community and to meet the migrants who represent a call to build a world of greater justice and solidarity’‘.

-Pope Francis will be welcomed by some 30,000 Roman Catholics in Morocco, who are mostly sub-Saharan African students or migrants head for Europe.
+Pope Francis will be welcomed by some 30,000 Roman Catholics in Morocco, who are mostly sub-Saharan African students or migrants heading for Europe.

 He will hold a mass in Rabat on Sunday and 10,000 faithfuls are expected to attend.